Send the link below via email or IMCopy

 The Soviet Union fell into a long period of

-, failure to advance, after Khrushchev fell from power.
+, after Khrushchev fell from power.

 People had little